carpentries-incubator/scons-novice/episodes/03-variables.md

 these being passed as input files to `countwords.py` as it expects only one input file to be named when it is invoked.

-SCons provides allows Python-ic, zero-based indexing of special substitution variables ``${SOURCES}`` and ``${TARGETS}`` for this use case.
+SCons provides allows Pythonic, zero-based indexing of special substitution variables ``${SOURCES}`` and ``${TARGETS}`` for this use case.
 For example, `${SOURCES[0]}` means 'the first dependency of the current task'.